-Not surprisingly, in discussions of IT for the common man, there is a great deal more talk than action.
+Not surprisingly, in discussions of ICT for the common man, there is a great deal more talk than action.
 Examples abound.
-For example, I was recently privileged to attend a meeting of the IT Secretaries of almost all of the States of India.
+As noted, I was privileged to attend a recent meeting of the IT Secretaries of most of the States of India.
 With few exceptions, every State has a plan with two seamlessly related components: first, stimulation of the IT industry (every State wishes to create its own Bangalore); second "IT for the common man".
 Looking at the second half of these programs is a moving experience: good ideas, grand plans, hundreds of infokiosks dedicated to the needs of peasants, etc. But a more careful reading, to say nothing of visits to the sites themselves, indicates that in such plans, the operative verbs are not "is" and "does", but rather "will" and "would".
 These are plans, wishes, dreams, promises.
 In only a few cases do they have any on-the-ground reality.